Conservative activist Charlie Kirk assassinated at Utah university; shooter still at large

 The shooter, who Cox pledged would be held accountable in a state with the death penalty, wore dark clothing and fired from a building roof some distance away.

-Madison Lattin was watching only a few dozen feet from Kirk’s left when she heard the bullet hit Kirk.
+Madison Lattin was watching only a few dozen feet from Kirk’s left when she heard the bullet hit him.

 “Blood is falling and dripping down, and you're just like so scared, not just for him but your own safety," she said.

-Lattin said she saw people drop to the ground in an eerie silence pierced immediately by cries.
+She said she saw people drop to the ground in an eerie silence pierced immediately by cries.
 She ran while others splashed through decorative pools to get away.
 Some fell and were trampled in the stampede.
-People lost their shoes, backpacks, folding chairs and water bottles in the frenzy.

 When Lattin later learned that Kirk had died, she wept, she said, describing him as a role model who had showed her how to be determined and fight for the truth.